-NIJ reviews the applications to make sure that the information presented is reasonable, understandable, measurable, achievable, and consistent with the solicitation.
+NIJ reviews the application to make sure that the information presented is reasonable, understandable, measurable, achievable, and consistent with the solicitation.
+See the OJP Grant Application Resource Guide for information on the application review process for this solicitation.

 The following five paragraphs in this solicitation expressly modify the "Application Review Information" provisions in the OJP Grant Application Resource Guide.
 An applicant is to follow the guidance in these five paragraphs instead of the guidance stated under the "Application Review Information" heading in the Guide.